MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex01_Security_Rule.md

 You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You must learn how to detect and mitigate threats using Microsoft Sentinel.
 First, you need to filter the alerts coming from Defender for Cloud into Microsoft Sentinel, by Severity.

+>**Important:** The lab exercises for Learning Path #9 are in a *standalone* environment.
+If you exit the lab before completing it, you will be required to re-run the configurations again.

 ### Estimated time to complete this lab: 10 minutes

 ### Task 1: Activate a Microsoft Security Rule